Emperor Zhangzong of Jin: Failed Song invasion of the Jin

 When, in 1206, the troops of the Southern Song chancellor Han Tuozhou invaded the Jin dynasty, trying to reunify China from the south, Emperor Zhangzong's armies defeated the invaders.

 The conflict began when the Song were informed of Jurchen troubles with the rising Mongols and natural disasters.
 The Song began provoking Emperor Zhangzong in 1204 and onward by orchestrating raids on Jin settlements.
 The fighting continued to escalate, partly aggravated by Song officials in support of revanchism, and war against the Jin dynasty was officially declared on June 14, 1206.

 The Song advance was impeded by Jin military successes and declining soldier morale that forced many to desert.
 By the fall of 1206, multiple towns and military bases had been captured by the Jurchens.
 Neither side was willing to continue fighting, and a peace treaty was signed on November 2, 1208.
 To obtain peace, the Song dynasty had to yield territory, pay an indemnity, and execute the hawkish Han Tuozhou.
 The Song dynasty was obligated to pay an annual tribute of 50,000 taels of silver and 50,000 packs of fabric.
-They also delivered the severed head Han Tuozhou and Su Shidan (蘇師旦) for instigating the war to the Jurchens.
+They also delivered the severed heads of Han Tuozhou and Su Shidan for instigating the war to the Jurchens.